 It’s no secret that the cut flower industry isn’t too kind on the environment.
 From Holland to Italy, to Israel to Kenya, flowers are grown and imported all over the world, just like a lot of our food.

 In order for us to offer our bouquets all-year round, in the quantities that we need, we have to import flowers from places where they grow plentifully through winter in heated glasshouses or warmer climates.
-We work hard to reduce our impact on the planet in all other parts of our business; our packaging is all recyclable or biodegradable, we donate 5% of our profits to bee conservation and plant a tree for every 100 bouquets we send, we use a carbon-neutral delivery service and we now grow a selection of our own flowers.
+We work hard to reduce our impact on the planet in all other parts of our business; our packaging is all recyclable or biodegradable, we use a carbon-neutral delivery service, we grow as many of our own flowers as we can and most importantly we donate 100% of our end of year profits to conservation projects in the UK.

 When we moved our family from London to Cornwall in May 2020, the additional space and the warmer climate meant we were presented with the opportunity to start growing our own flowers, so we could also offer our customers a selection of seasonal flowers that weren’t imported, but grown on our own doorstep.
 We now have two commercial size polytunnels (affectionately named Brenda and Bertha), rows upon rows of outdoor beds and a budding flower farm of our own.